 |KY - Kentucky||STATEWIDE||$188.69||96.54%|

 It cannot be stated enough: the following information is not direct information from each of these insurance companies but rather is an average of fee schedules based exclusively on contracts with these companies.
 These insurance reimbursement rates for psychotherapy vary by state, by license, taxonomy, and other factors.

 No one ever has access to contracted rate information until an EOB is issued for out of network providers OR you’ve been accepted as in-network and they’ve given you your fee schedule.

-Here is a sample of commercial insurance reimbursement rates for mental health providers by major insurance brand:
+Here is a sample of psychotherapy reimbursement rates for private insurance by major mental health insurance brand:

 (Again, these are not exact rates but estimated ranges).

-Here is a view of the same information after averaging the low and high prices individually and then showing the delta of price differential between these insurance polices as a relative percentage out of 100%.
+Here is a view of the same psychotherapy reimbursement rate for private insurance information after averaging the low and high prices individually and then showing the delta of price differential between these private insurance polices as a relative percentage out of 100%.

 |Avg High||Avg High|